danoneata/td-mml/README.md

-# IGLUE: The Image-Grounded Language Understanding Evaluation Benchmark
+# TD-MML: Translated Data for Multilingual Multimodal Learning

-This is the implementation of the approaches described in the paper:
+This repository contains the implementation for the paper:
-> Emanuele Bugliarello, Fangyu Liu, Jonas Pfeiffer, Siva Reddy, Desmond Elliott, Edoardo Maria Ponti, Ivan Vulić.
-[IGLUE: A Benchmark for Transfer Learning across Modalities, Tasks, and Languages](https://arxiv.org/abs/2201.11732). arXiv 2022; abs/2201.11732.

-We provide the code for reproducing our results, preprocessed data and pretrained models.

-IGLUE models and tasks will also be integrated into [VOLTA](https://github.com/e-bug/volta), upon which our repository was origally built.
+> Chen Qiu, Dan Oneață, Emanuele Bugliarello, Stella Frank, Desmond Elliott.
+> Multilingual Multimodal Learning with Machine Translated Text.
+> EMNLP, 2022.

-## Repository Setup
+## Setup

+This repository is a fork of the [IGLUE](https://github.com/e-bug/iglue) codebase, which in turn depends on [VOLTA](https://github.com/e-bug/volta).
-To set the environment to reproduce our results, see "Repository Setup" in the [VOLTA's README](volta/README.md).
+To set up the environment, please follow the instructions listed in the [VOLTA README](https://github.com/e-bug/iglue/blob/main/volta/README.md).

 ## Data

 [`datasets/`](datasets) contains the textual data for each dataset.

-Check out its [README](datasets/README.md) for links to preprocessed data
+Check out its [README](datasets/README.md) for links to preprocessed data.

 Features extraction steps for each of dataset and backbone can be found under [`features_extraction/`](features_extraction).

 ## Models